 Fundraising for charitable purposes

-- the purpose of its fundraising falls within the definition of charitable purpose under the Charitable Collections Act (1946);
+Your association will need a charitable collections licence if the purpose of the fundraising falls within the definition of charitable purpose under the CCA which includes:

 - advertising a function where it is implied that any part of the proceeds will be donated to a charitable purpose.

 Charitable collections licences are issued by Consumer Protection.
 More information about licensing requirements is available on Consumer Protection’s website.

 There may be times when your association wants to conduct a one off or short term appeal for a charitable purpose.
 For example to raise money to help someone in need in the community, to assist in disaster relief efforts or for someone who needs urgent medical treatment.

 In these cases it is best to obtain authority from an existing licence holder to collect under their licence rather than applying for a licence in the association’s name.
 Refer to Consumer Protection’s website for more information about fundraising under a licence or to download a Guidance Pack (for licence holders).

 Licence holders are required to submit an Annual Financial Return to Consumer Protection each year.
 The return includes information about the money or goods collected and the way they were distributed.
 Refer to Consumer Protection’s website for more information about the reporting requirements for licenced charities.